How to Freeze Eggs

 So many that I sometimes even give them away.
 But in October, my girls start slowing down with their egg production

-Come November, I start pleading with my hens to please lay just a few eggs.
-(They ignore me!)
 And then when December rolls around and I want to do some holiday baking, my hens have usually gone on strike.
-No eggs are to be found anywhere.

-While I have found a few tricks that help my hens lay more (see Should I Light My chicken Coop?) my girls still don’t lay at nearly the rate they do in the spring and summer.
+While I have found a few tricks that help my hens lay more (see Should I Light My Chicken Coop?) my girls still don’t lay at nearly the rate they do in the spring and summer.

 Yes, You CAN Freeze Eggs